bok-97/bok-97.github.io/_posts/2025-03-01-applied-data-science-project.md

 4. Predict Ratings/Preferences – Estimate a user’s interest in an item by analyzing ratings from similar users or items.
 5. Recommend Top Items – Suggest the highest predicted items that the user hasn’t interacted with yet.

-Making Predictions using Surprise library:
+Making Predictions using SURPRISE library:
 Surprise is a popular library for building and analyzing recommendation systems, as it provides various ready-to-use algorithms and tools to evaluate and compare the performance of these algorithms.
 Surprise automates similarity calculations and matrix factorization (e.g., SVD), making it more efficient than manually computing similarities!

 1. Importing important libraries